oracle-livelabs/pts/ai-agentics/lab1/lab1.md

-# Building a Document Search and PDF Generation Agent
+# Build an Agentic AI application using LangChain and Oracle Database 23ai

 ## Introduction